ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 ## A) Crafting the payload

-Let's take a look at a following C code:
+Let's take a look into following C code:

 ```c
 include <unistd.h>